akshatd/ae567-inference/project_3/ex1.md

 \end{aligned}
 $$

-To get the updated mean and covariance of our estimate back from the joint distribution, we can use the conditioning formula for gaussians:
+To get the updated mean and covariance of our estimate back from the joint distribution, we can use the conditioning formula for multivariate Gaussians:

 $$
 \begin{aligned}